Clinical Guide to Transfusion

 Figure 2.
 Summary of the pre-transfusion testing process.

-The authors acknowledge Kate Chipperfield, MD FRCPC, and Darlene Mueller, MA, ART, for their review of this chapter.
+The author acknowledges Darlene Mueller, MA, ART, and Matthew Yan, MD, FRCPC, for their review of this chapter.

-- CSTM Standards Committee.
-CSTM Standards for Hospital Transfusion Services.
+1. CSTM Standards Committee.
+Cstm Standards for Hospital Transfusion Services.
 Published in Ottawa, Canada by Canadian Society for Transfusion Medicine, 2017.

 2. CSA Group.
 CAN/CSA-Z902-15 Blood and Blood Components.
 Published in Canada by CSA, 2015. http://shop.csa.ca/en/canada/blood-and-blood-components/cancsa-z902-15/invt/27020812015.

 3. The Standards Program Committee and the Blood Banks and Transfusion Services Standards Program Unit.
 Standards for Blood Banks and Transfusion Services.
 Published by AABB, 2016

 4. Murphy MF, Casbard AC, Ballard S, Shulman IA, Heddle N, Aubuchon JP, Wendel S, Thomson A, Hervig T, Downes K, Carey PM, Dzik WH, Collaborative BR.
 Prevention of Bedside Errors in Transfusion Medicine (Probe-Tm) Study: A Cluster-Randomized, Matched-Paired Clinical Areas Trial of a Simple Intervention to Reduce Errors in the Pretransfusion Bedside Check.
 Transfusion 2007; 47: 771-80. https://www.ncbi.nlm.nih.gov/pubmed/17465940.